LW-98/C_plus_plus/Pxtree/readme.md

        |   |
       y,1 k,1

 The count represents what, and how many, words are present in the tree.
 E.g. 'bank' is present because there is a 1 next to the last letter, k. 'bab' is not present.
+Examples on how they can be used can be found in main.cpp.